kiriDevs/kiriDevs/README.md

+**My Minecraft Plugins have relocated** to a GitHub organization: @KiriMC-Plugins This should help keep things more organized, both for me and you.
+Make sure to update your VCS link references, if you have any.

 ![](https://raw.githubusercontent.com/kiriDevs/kiriDevs/main/github-metrics.svg)
 ![Last Update](https://github.com/kiriDevs/kiriDevs/workflows/GitHub%20metrics/badge.svg)

 - 🔭 I’m currently working on a Minecraft Plugin Library, called [kiriCore](https://github.com/kiriDevs/kiriCore)
 - 🌱 I’m currently learning JavaScript, mostly but not only server-side (i.e. Node.js)